Integration GuidesReference Docs

 Season Schedule

-Schedule info is updated in realtime as changes are made.
+Schedule info updates in realtime as changes are made.

 Pull every hour or less, depending on your use case.